Conserve Fuel, Save Energy and Money!

 - Fill your dishwasher completely before running it.
 In the summer, a dishwasher can add humidity to the air so your air conditioning system will need to work harder to maintain a cool temperature.

-– Plant shade trees around your outdoor AC unit.
-A unit sitting in the sun can use significantly more energy to cool your home than one in the shade.
+- Plant shade trees around your outdoor AC unit.
+A unit sitting in the sun can use significantly more energy to cool your home than one that’s kept in the shade.

 - Install ceiling fans.
 They use far less energy than air conditioners and allow you to feel cool while keeping your thermostat set higher.

 - Close vents and doors in unused rooms.
 Make sure your attic and basement are properly insulated.

 - Wash clothes in cold water instead of hot water; this can save you about $50 per year.